Blog

 4 min

-HHC is making waves across the cannabis community, especially in North America, where HHC vape cartridges and flower are flooding dispensary shelves and marketed as a legal alternative to THC.
+A new cannabinoid called HHC is making significant waves across the cannabis industry, especially in North America, where HHC vape cartridges and flower are flooding dispensary shelves and marketed as a legal alternative to THC.
 Keep reading to learn what little we know about this novel cannabinoid, its legality, safety, effects, and more.

-Heard about hexahydrocannabinol, or HHC?
-This semi-synthetic cannabinoid is making headlines across the globe, touted as a “clean”, safe, and—most notably—legal way to experience a high similar to THC.
-However, just what is HHC, how is it made, and how does it work in the body?
-In this article, we take an in-depth look at the HHC cannabinoid, examining its production, pharmacology, and safety.
+Have you already heard about hexahydrocannabinol or HHC?
+This semi-synthetic cannabinoid is making headlines across the globe, touted as a “clean”, safe, and, most notably, a legal way to experience a high similar to THC.
+However, what is HHC, how is it made, and how does it work in the body?
+In this article, we take an in-depth look at this new member of the cannabinoid family, examining its production, pharmacology and safety.

 What is hexahydrocannabinol (HHC)?